ATM serine/threonine kinase: Structure

 The ATM gene codes for a 350 kDa protein consisting of 3056 amino acids.
 ATM belongs to the superfamily of phosphatidylinositol 3-kinase-related kinases (PIKKs).
 The PIKK superfamily comprises six Ser/Thr-protein kinases that show a sequence similarity to phosphatidylinositol 3-kinases (PI3Ks).
 This protein kinase family includes ATR (ATM- and RAD3-related), DNA-PKcs (DNA-dependent protein kinase catalytic subunit) and mTOR (mammalian target of rapamycin).
 Characteristic for ATM are five domains.
 These are from N-terminus to C-terminus the HEAT repeat domain, the FRAP-ATM-TRRAP (FAT) domain, the kinase domain (KD), the PIKK-regulatory domain (PRD) and the FAT-C-terminal (FATC) domain.
 The HEAT repeats directly bind to the C-terminus of NBS1.
 The FAT domain interacts with ATM's kinase domain to stabilize the C-terminus region of ATM itself.
 The KD domain resumes kinase activity, while the PRD and the FATC domain regulate it.
-Although no structure for ATM has been solved, the overall shape of ATM is very similar to DNA-PKcs and is composed of a head and a long arm that is thought to wrap around double-stranded DNA after a conformational change.
-The entire N-terminal domain together with the FAT domain are predicted to adopt an α-helical structure, which was found by sequence analysis.
-This α-helical structure is believed to form a tertiary structure, which has a curved, tubular shape present for example in the Huntingtin protein, which also contains HEAT repeats.
+The structure of ATM has been solved in several publications using cryo-EM.
+In the inactive form, the protein forms a homodimer.
+In the canonical pathway, ATM is activated by the MRN complex and autophosphorylation, forming active monomers capable of phosphorylating several hundred downstream targets.
+In the non-canonical pathway, e.g. through simulation by oxidative stress, the dimer can be activated by the formation of disulfide bonds.
+The entire N-terminal domain together with the FAT domain are adopt an α-helical structure, which was initially predicted by sequence analysis.
+This α-helical structure forms a tertiary structure, which has a curved, tubular shape present for example in the Huntingtin protein, which also contains HEAT repeats.
 FATC is the C-terminal domain with a length of about 30 amino acids.
-It is highly conserved and consists of an α-helix followed by a sharp turn, which is stabilized by a disulfide bond.
+It is highly conserved and consists of an α-helix.